 12. Compromise When You Can

 It is unhealthy to think that everything will work as per your or your partner’s will.
 Compromising means listening to what your partner is saying and contributing your thoughts to the conversation to arrive at a mutually satisfactory decision.
-Compromising even in small decisions helps build trust and security in your relationship.
+Compromising even in small decisions helps in trust-building and building security in your relationship.

 13. Agree To Disagree